Options for Creating the Checkpoint Table

 You can specify a default checkpoint table in the

-command will use this table automatically, without requiring any special instructions. -
+GLOBALSfile.
+New Replicat groups created with theADD REPLICATcommand will use this table automatically, without requiring any special instructions. -

 You can provide specific checkpoint table instructions when you create any given Replicat group with the

-ADD REPLICAT
+ADD REPLICATcommand:-

 To use a specific checkpoint table for a group, use the